jgraving/DeepPoseKit/README.md

-DeepPoseKit: a toolkit for pose estimation
+DeepPoseKit: a toolkit for pose estimation using deep learning
 ============

 <p align="center">